0xakhii/Clean-1337/README.md

 # Clean-1337
-this bash script helps you clean unwanted files and makes more storage in your session
+This bash script can help you remove unwanted files and free up storage space on your iMac.

 # installation
 Just copy this command and past it in your Terminal and hit Enter: